 On Nusa Lembongan, luggage will be typically be offloaded from the boat and shoes returned.
 Passengers are pooled into truck taxis (like Indonesia’s famous bemos, or open-air minibuses, also called angkot) with bench seats.
 Some hotels and guesthouses could be out of range or down inaccessible roads.
 You’ll be driven as close as possible to your accommodation then expected to walk the rest of the way.
 If drop-off service wasn’t included in your ticket, flag down taxi trucks which circulate the island, especially between popular areas.
 Prices are relatively fixed, although you may be able to negotiate a little.

 From Lombok to Nusa Lembongan

-Scoot Cruises and Ocean Star Express operate high-speed boats from Lombok, an island east of Bali (Senggigi) and Gili Trawangan (the largest of the Gili Islands).
+Scoot Fast Cruises operates high-speed boats from Lombok, an island east of Bali (Senggigi) and Gili Trawangan (the largest of the Gili Islands).
 The journey takes about three hours and costs start at $42.

 To and From Nusa Penida

 Nusa Lembongan’s bigger, quieter neighbor, Nusa Penida, is only about 20 minutes away.
 Small public boats leave from Jungut Batu on the west coast or sometimes from near the big yellow suspension bridge that connects Nusa Ceningan.
 Costing about $3, the boats go when filled and often appear to be loaded way beyond safe capacity.
 During busy times, other boats may be chartered for tourists.
 You may find yourself sitting on a box of veggies or a stack of rice bags.